loohmon/cat-chooser/README.md

 A simple ReactJS page that loads cards with different ids and lets the user filter through a search box.
 Made for the **Complete Web Developer in 2022: Zero to Mastery** course by Andrei Neagoie.

+# What I learned

+This project was very interesting to learn about the absolute basics of ReactJS, like how to handle components and props as well as learning how states and events work.

 # Credits

 - [orange long fur cat on black textile by](https://unsplash.com/photos/2rUUGwMyXX0) by [Zhang Kaiyv](https://unsplash.com/@zhangkaiyv)